idaholab/thermal_to_fusion_converter/README.md

    The Visualization Manager is set in the main().
    The initialisation of the drawing is done via the commands /vis/... in the macro vis.mac.
 To get visualisation:

+   /control/execute vis_geom_neutrons.mac

+   /control/execute vis_geom_triton.mac

-   > /control/execute vis.mac
+   /control/execute vis_geom_neutrons_secondary.mac

    The tracks are drawn at the end of event, and erased at the end of run.
    gamma green